Sizing from the Smallest Scales: The Mass of the Milky Way: Data

 \subsection{Phat ELVIS}

 As a comparison data set, we utilize the Phat ELVIS (phELVIS) suite of $12$ high-resolution, dissipationless simulations of MW-like halos \citep{kelley19}.
 Building upon the ELVIS (Exploring the Local Volume In Simulations) suite of Local Group and MW-like simulations \citep{gk14}, phELVIS incorporates the effects of tidal disruption due to an artificial disk potential \citep[e.g.][]{gk17, sawala17}.
 This new suite includes a total of $24$ MW-like simulations, encompassing $12$ high-resolution cosmological dark matter-only (DMO) simulations of isolated MW-like halos and $12$ re-runs of those DMO simulations with an embedded galaxy potential matching the observed MW disk and bulge (from here on referred to as the Disk runs).
 The $12$ Disk runs begin as identical duplicates to the $12$ DMO suites.
-At $z = 3$, a galaxy potential, including a stellar disk, gaseous disk, and Hernquist bulge component, is inserted into each of the Disk hosts.
-While the potentials temporally evolve, each Disk host ends up at $z=0$ as an observationally-constrained MW \citep{kelley19}.
+At $z = 3$, a galaxy potential, including a stellar disk, gaseous disk, and Hernquist bulge component, is inserted into each of the Disk hosts.\footnote{At $z=0$ the inserted masses are $M_{\rm{Stellar~Disk}} = 4.1 \times 10^{10}~\msun$, $M_{\rm{Gas~Disk}} = 1.9 \times 10^{10}~\msun$, and $M_{\rm{Buldge}} = 0.9 \times 10^{10}~\msun$, see Table 1 of \cite{kelley19} for more details.} While the potentials temporally evolve, each Disk host ends up at $z=0$ as an observationally-constrained MW \citep{kelley19}.